-- Previous radiation of the hypothalamus or pituitary gland.
+- Past radiation of the hypothalamus or pituitary gland.

 - Rare conditions such as hemochromatosis, sarcoidosis, or Sheehan's syndrome (hypopituitarism).
-Sheehan's syndrome is occasionally caused by severe blood loss after delivering a baby.
+Sheehan's syndrome is sometimes caused by severe blood loss after giving birth.

 With secondary adrenocortical insufficiency, only cortisol is low.
 The adrenal glands can still make normal amounts of aldosterone.
 Symptoms include:

-- Fatigue and muscle weakness that gradually become worse over time.
+- Fatigue and muscle weakness.
+These may get worse over time.